xiaoqiangkx/apue/README.md

 **Answer**: Thread ID, a stack, register values, a scheduling priority and policy, signal mask and an errno variable while global and heap memory, stacks(??) and the file descriptors are shared.

 tips: use ```gcc file -E > tempfile``` to see result

+**3. When do lock happen?
+Wen do the deadlock happen?**

+**Answer**: When one thread modify a variable that other threads can read or modify it and thre modify operation can't be finished in one memory cycle which is not atomic.
+When there are many variables and they do not use variables in the same order, it lead to deadlock.

+**4. What is Reader-Writer lock and condition lock?**

+**Answer**: Reader-Writer lock can speed up read rates. condition lock can provide a place for threads to rendezvous.